Dropout Boogie: Singles

 The album's lead single "Wild Child" was released on March 10, 2022.
-The song topped Billboard's Adult Alternative Airplay chart.
+The song topped Billboard's Adult Alternative Airplay chart and would later be used as the theme song for the 2024 WWE Royal Rumble premium live event.
 The second single from the album, "It Ain't Over", was released on April 27, 2022.

-Tour
+US Tour

-To promote the album, the Black Keys will embark on the Dropout Boogie Tour, which consisted of 32 dates across the United States with Band of Horses as a supporting act alongside Ceramic Animal, Early James, and the Velveteers as opening acts on select dates.
+To promote the album, the Black Keys embarked on the Dropout Boogie Tour, which consisted of 32 dates across the United States with Band of Horses as a supporting act alongside Ceramic Animal, Early James, and the Velveteers as opening acts on select dates.